Siphon880gh/rapid-tools-suite/readme.md

 **SEMANTICS AND MODULARITY**<br/>
 *What:* Add semantics and modularity for more readable code.
 Here's a brief summary of those features.
 Following that are example codes.

-You get a "global" namespace that's more semantic than "window".

-You can add attributes data-note or data-notes to any element and those notes can be for you or collaborators with the source code - the attributes are removed during page loads.
+Add attributes data-note, data-note-john, data-note-cindy, etc to any element and those notes can be for you or collaborators with the source code - the attributes are removed during page loads.

-You can easily generate the equivalent of Java and C++ enum types in javascript which helps you pass flags to functions or use enums in switch cases.
-All without the messy business of coming up with strings that must match across your web app.
-Or coming up with integers for each constant and making sure those integers are unique (which Java and C++ does automatically for enums).
+Add enum types that help you pass flags to functions or use switch statements without the tedious work of making sure you have the same ID's or strings.
+The enum randomly generates an integer underneath.

 Your HTML elements can have attributes to script file controllers or inline javascript controllers.
 The javascript can refer to the element it is associated to and can transverse in jQuery using parent(), children(), next(), previous(), etc., and on any matched set, first() and last().